aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 4.2.2.
 Keeper Restart

 A. The keeper must possess the Quadball in their own keeper zone to make it live if:

 i.
-The Quadball is touched by anyone else after the goal. ii.
-The Quadball leaves the pitch boundaries. iii.The Quadball enters the opposing team’s half.
+The Quadball is touched by anyone else after the goal.

+ii.
+The Quadball leaves the pitch boundaries.

+iii.The Quadball enters the opposing team's half.

 B. The referee shall pass the Quadball to the keeper either at their request or if the keeper must possess the Quadball in their zone and doing so would expedite the Quadball restart.

-C. The head referee shall blow one short whistle blast after Quadball play is restarted by the keeper’s possession.
+C. The head referee shall blow one short whistle blast after Quadball play is restarted by the keeper's possession.

 ## 4.3.
 BROKEN OR FALLEN HOOPS